SteveHutchison/GroupPygame/README.md

 At some point someone is going to update the main repository for your project and your will want to see what they've done.
 If you've been working on a new feature in a seperate branch it might be a good idea to switch back to your master branch at this point by typing <code>git checkout master</code>.
 If your not sure where you are you can always <code>git status</code> to find out.

-Before you actually merge you should make sure your current branch is *clean* i.e. you have no uncommited files.
+Before you actually merge you should make sure you have *no uncommited files* i.e. commit all your changes *before* you attempt to merge.
 If you don't do this git will complain and you will feel bad.

 Assuming you've already configured the repo you want to pull from as a remote (go here if you haven't https://help.github.com/articles/configuring-a-remote-for-a-fork/) you use the fetch command to fetch changes from it.